 The Leadership Advisory Board and staff are following a detailed work plan.
 Highlights include:

-- Make short- and long-term plans to address any gaps through curriculum development and new programs or content from ICMA and partners.
+- Continue to make short- and long-term plans to address any gaps through curriculum development and new programs or content from ICMA and partners.

-- Revise the ICMA Applied Knowledge Assessment to reflect the new ICMA Practices.
+- Revise the ICMA Applied Knowledge Assessment (now Management Assessment) and create a Leadership Assessment to reflect the new ICMA Practices.
+(Completed June 2019.)

 - Launch additional modules for the Local Government 101 online certificate program.